DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 <span class="caption">Listing 4-9: Improving the `first_word` function by using
 a string slice for the type of the `s` parameter</span>

 If we have a string slice, we can pass that directly.
 If we have a `String`, we can pass a slice of the `String` or a reference to the `String`.
-This flexibility takes advantage of *deref coercions*, a feature we will cover in the [“Implicit Deref Coercions with Functions and Methods”](https://doc.rust-lang.org/book/ch15-02-deref.html#implicit-deref-coercions-with-functions-and-methods) section of Chapter 15.
+This flexibility takes advantage of *deref coercions*, a feature we will cover in the ["Implicit Deref Coercions with Functions and Methods"](https://doc.rust-lang.org/book/ch15-02-deref.html#implicit-deref-coercions-with-functions-and-methods) section of Chapter 15.

 Defining a function to take a string slice instead of a reference to a `String` makes our API more general and useful without losing any functionality: